-From the rich Native American culture to rodeos and classic state fairs, Oklahoma puts on some pretty impressive events during its warmer months.
+From the rich Native American culture to rodeos and classic state fairs, Oklahoma holidays are impressive affairs.
 The June Red Earth gathering of Indian tribes is a show-stopper, while the September State Fair is vintage Americana.
 In between you can enjoy German beer, plenty of art, and lots of community festivals where family fun is a big focus.

 Oklahoma Festival of the Arts